 Commerce/ITA Privacy Shield Website

-Privacy Shield Annex I Binding Arbitration Rules
+EU-U.S. Privacy Shield Annex l Binding Arbitration Mechanism

 About the ICDR

-The International Centre for Dispute Resolution (ICDR), is the international division of the American Arbitration Association (AAA) and provides Privacy Shield Annex I services pursuant to EU-U.S. Privacy Shield program.
-The global leader in conflict management since 1926, the AAA is a not-for-profit, public service organization committed to the resolution of disputes through the use of arbitration, mediation, conciliation, negotiation and other conflict management procedures.
+The International Centre for Dispute Resolution (ICDR), is the international division of the American Arbitration Association (AAA) and provides Privacy Shield Annex I services pursuant to

 The ICDR provides a full range of conflict management services to businesses, government agencies, and other organizations around the world.
 These services are supported by a network of cooperative agreements with other arbitration institutions and key alliances located around the globe, which enable the ICDR to provide its international arbitration services.